bobbylight/RText/extra/Readme.txt

 8. Special Thanks
 -----------------
-- Sourceforge.net for hosting RText
+- Sourceforge.net for hosting RText's bug tracker and other tools.
 - Steve Christensen for creating Solaris packages.
+- Rob Manning for getting RText into Maven.